AresMUSH/aresmush/game/plugins/login/help/config.md

 You can register certain IPs or hostnames as "suspect" and you'll be alerted (via a job) when a new character is created from one of these sites.
 Banned sites work similarly but they actually prevent the character from logging in at all.

+Use `findsite <name>` to find a character's IP and host information.

 > **Tip:** You can use part of a hostname - often only the last bit is meaningful - but be careful about making it too broad.
 Blocking a generic verizon or comcast host could end up blocking an entire region of players.

 Here is an example:

+    banned_sites:
+        - 192.168.1.1
     suspect_sites:
-        - 192.168.1.1
+        - abc123.verizon.net
-        - verizon.net
+        - def456.comcast.net

+To remove a ban or suspect site, just remove it from the list.

 ### Trouble Job Category